GA4 Problems: What Can You Do About Them?

 Well, there are a few options.

-- Supplement your web analytics setup with another platform or consider a switch from GA entirely.
-This is admittedly a big step, but the Piwik PRO platform has several important strengths in this area.
-Not only does Piwik PRO still give us bounce rate (with the same calculation as UA), but as we’ll see in in the reporting section below it provides good options for those of us who became accustomed to the reports available in UA .
-Full disclosure: I’ve been paid by Piwik PRO to check out their tool.
-Fuller disclosure: I really like it and going to keep using it as part of my regular analysis.
+- If you’re totally over GA4 and want to start with something new, the Piwik PRO platform is a good one.
+Not only does Piwik PRO still give you bounce rate (with the same calculation as UA), but as you can see in in the reporting section below it provides good options for those of us who became accustomed to the reports available in UA .

 If you’re interested in checking it out for yourself, you can try the free Piwik PRO Core plan: https://piwik.pro/core-plan/.
 Or to learn more about the company behind the product, visit https://piwik.pro/.